Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 - Stroke line appearing pixelated.

     - Fixed this issue by setting the CANVAS width and height as inline style.

+## Date: Saturday, 19th December, 2020

+- When I use the arrow keys to rotate the ship, the ship duplicates.
+See attached image [rotation glitch](wireframes/rotate_glitch.png).
+Works as intended without the galaxy background image.
+Will continue with development and will try to find a fix later on.

+    - Yet to be resolved.

 ---